English Language A Level

 About the Course

 English Language at A level introduces the study of English in its various forms and contexts – including how language is affected by power, gender, and technology, how language develops over time, and how children acquire language – with the concepts and methods appropriate for the analysis of language underpinning all elements of the course.
-Offering clear progression from GCSE, the English Language A level allows students to build on the skills already gained and develop a nuanced understanding of English in all contexts, both written and spoken.
+Offering clear progression from GCSE, the English Language A level allows students to build on the skills already gained and develop a nuanced understanding of the English language in all contexts, both written and spoken.
 The variety of assessment styles used, such as data analysis, discursive essays, directed writing, original writing and research- based investigative writing, allows students to develop a wide range of skills and practices.
-These include critical reading, data analysis, evaluation, the ability to develop and sustain arguments, and a number of different writing skills, all of which are invaluable for both further study and future employment.
+These include critical reading, data analysis, evaluation, the ability to develop and sustain arguments, and a number of different writing skills, all of which are invaluable for both further study and future employment

 Exam Board